bnb-chain/greenfield/docs/architecture/05-storage-metadata-models.md

 # Storage MetaData Models

 ## Abstract
-The basic data models for Greenfield storage are:
+Below are the basic data models for Greenfield storage:

 - bucket
 - object